-In 1946 he joined the division of cancer research at Washington University School of Medicine in St. Louis.
+In 1946, he joined the division of cancer research at Washington University School of Medicine in St. Louis.
 There he organized a group to study the nitrogen metabolism of normal and neoplastic tissues.
 The major conclusion of the studies was the generalization that ‘no matter how or from which tissue tumors arise, they more nearly resemble each other biochemically than do normal tissues or than normal tissues resemble each other”.
 The importance of the amino acid glutamine stood out.
 Roberts’ research also led to the discovery of the presence of large amounts of γ-aminobutyric acid (GABA) in brain and spinal cord and played a key role in establishing it to be the major inhibitory neurotransmitter.

 In 1954, Roberts came to the City of Hope to organize a research program.
-As a summer investigator for 6 years at the Jackson Memorial Laboratory in Maine, he was inspired by the summer student program that provided talented high school students with research opportunities.
+As a summer investigator for six years at the Jackson Memorial Laboratory in Maine, he was inspired by the summer student program that provided talented high school students with research opportunities.
 Among them were Howard Temin and David Baltimore, both of whom became Nobel Laureates.
 That program became a model for the City of Hope Summer Student Academy.

 Currently Roberts’ research is focused on identifying major inhibitory command-control mechanisms at levels of membranes, genome, brain, and society.

 Eugene has been supported by his wife, Ruth, with laboratory research, administrative tasks and the summer academy for many years.
 Together they embody the ethos that scientific research is not a job but a passion, a way of life.
-They are still actively engaged with the Roberts Summer Student Academy, offering every student the opportunity to meet with them.
+The Roberts are still actively engaged with the Roberts Summer Student Academy, offering every student the opportunity to meet with them.